Brahe

-Brahe (originally Bragde) is the name of two closely related Scanian noble families who were influential in both Danish and Swedish history.
+The Brahe family (originally Bragde) refers to two closely related noble families of Scanian origin that played significant roles in both Danish and Swedish history.
+The Danish branch became extinct in 1786, and the Swedish branch in 1930.

 Danish family

 The first member of the family using the name Brahe is speculated to have been Verner Braghde from Halland.
 Better documented is Peder Axelsen Brahe, who appears in late 14th century records.
 He had two sons, Thorkild and Axel Pedersen Brahe.

 The Danish branch descended from Axel, and the Swedish branch descended from Thorkild's daughter, Johanna Torkildsdotter Brahe.